explore

 Pom Beanie: Tis the season for cute beanies.
 The perfect accessory to any outfit on and off the mountain.

 Snow Boots: This winter, stop using your favorite summer hiking boots as your snow boots.
 Instead, swap them for something that’s sure to keep your feet toasty warm while you’re out making snow angels in the mountains.
-My go-to snow boots are the Oboz Bridger 7in Insulated B-Dry Boot or the The North Face Shellista II Mid Boot.

-MICROspikes Traction System: One of the most useful item of winter gear that I own – and not just for hiking!
 When snow turns to ice and everything from the sidewalk to mountain trails ice up these will literally keep you on your feet.
 They come in a wide range of sizes for men and women and easily slip over whatever shoes you happen to be wearing.
+I highly recommend if you’re looking for a practical hiking gift, these are one of the best outdoorsy gifts you can give!

 Click Image To Shop Gift For The Mountain Girl

-For more gift ideas and a more comprehensive list of outdoor gear, including the 10 essentials, for the mountain girl in your life check out my Complete Hiking & Backcountry Camping Gear Guide!
+For more outdoorsy gift ideas and a more comprehensive list of outdoor gear, including the 10 essentials, for the mountain girl in your life check out my Complete Hiking & Backcountry Camping Gear Guide!

 There’s nothing cozier than a cabin in the snow.
 Check out these classic PNW Cabins you can rent to plan the perfect holiday getaway!